Sharpness-Aware Data Poisoning Attack: Experiment

 \subsection{Performance of \ourmodel in Un-targeted Attacks}

 \textbf{Experiment Setup}.
 The goal of un-targeted attacks is to degrade the models' test accuracy.
-However, based on our discussion in Section~\ref{sec:our_method2}, un-targeted attacks with a small poisoning ratio (i.e., $\leq 10\%$) usually have a negligible impact on DNN models~\citep{munoz2017towards}.
-Therefore, we follow the line of existing works~\citep{huang2021unlearnable, fowl2021adversarial, ren2022transferable} (which are also called ``un-learnable examples'') to perturb a large portion of training samples ($50\%, 80\%, 100\%$) in CIFAR10 and CIFAR100 datasets, in order to protect the data against being learned by DNNs.
+We follow the line of existing works~\citep{huang2021unlearnable, fowl2021adversarial, ren2022transferable} (which are also called ``un-learnable examples'') to perturb a large portion of training samples ($50\%, 80\%, 100\%$) in CIFAR10 and CIFAR100 datasets, in order to protect the data against being learned by DNNs.
 In our experiment, we limit the perturbation budget to $8/255$.
 We first generate poisoning samples targeting on ResNet18.
 Then we re-train the victim models under ResNet18 and ResNet50 following existing works~\citep{huang2020metapoison, fowl2021adversarial}.
 The training procedure for each model also resembles the settings in Section~\ref{exp:targeted}, and we repeat experiments for each setting 5 times and report the average performance.
 More details of the implementation are in Appendix~\ref{app: untarget}.